Frequently asked Questions

 The Issue of Copying in the Suzuki Method

-One of the reservation against the Suzuki method is the fact that it is based on copying.Especially in the traditional western music world it is frowned upon to learn by copying.
-However, copying
+One of the reservations against the Suzuki method is the fact that it is based on copying.Especially in the traditional western music world, it is frowned upon to learn by copying.
+However,

 As they get older they start to develop their individuality, regardless whether they started off by copying.